SomeWeekendReading/someweekendreading.github.io/_posts/2021-08-23-pfizer-vaccine-approved.md

   trial comes in at 91.1%.
 That's largely before Delta, though.
 - 1.2 billion doses have been made so far, rising to about 3 billion by the end of this year.
-- Pfizer frequently notes that they did _not_ take Trump's Operation Warp Speed mony.
+- Pfizer frequently notes that they did _not_ take Trump's Operation Warp Speed money.
 - Talk of a 3rd booster dose can now get serious, though I'd still like to see the booster be specific to the Delta strain.
 - It may reduce vaccine "hesitancy" among the less lunatic fraction of the unvaccinated.